fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

   serialization_type: SerializationType.Json)
 ```

-__Note__: While it is not necessary to name all arguments, after omitting the first parameter with default value you have to name all subsecuent arguments.
+__Note__: While it is not necessary to name all arguments, after omitting the first parameter with default value you have to name all subsequent arguments.

 If a parameter with a default value proceeds a parameter with no default, The only way to use the default value is to call the function with named arguments.